 It plays easily.
 It plays complicated.
 It entirely depends on the number of times you have played it, and with who you have played it with.
 For a game about trekking through the national parks, the phrase 'Your Mileage May Vary' has never been truer.
 Parks is one of those games where you don't need to house rule it per se, but you do need to make those new to the game aware that they need to be interacting with everything they can, and to use the resources they have to the fullest that they can, and at the same time, make sure they are building up their little deck of gear and canteens as much as they can.
 Otherwise it can be prone to more experienced players dominating the game, even based on how easy the core mechanics are to pick up.

-There isn't a lot to do here, which is the complaint of someone staring at the Rocky Mountains while trying to get access the the internet.
+There isn't a lot to do here, which is the complaint of someone staring at The Grand Canyon while trying to get access the the internet.
 There isn't a lot to do until you start the 'doing'.
 You only need to move your little hiker down about 8 spaces, collecting resources (and those wooden pieces are the cutest) and then using those at the end of the round to either buy gear for future treks, or reserve a park or visit one of the parks available to buy by paying the relevant number of resources.

 There isn't a lot to do here, well, unless you count the fact in this round, the latest season card means that every time you collect a mountain, you get some water.
 Or that the water can be placed on your canteen so you can trade it in for two mountain resources.
 Or use the gear card so that you can get a wildlife piece instead of water when you are at the mountains.
 So all of a sudden, you now have a pile of choices available to you that need you to think, you need to plan, you are balancing a compass and a map and torch at the same time, while trying not to look scared in front of the deer that is literally only fifty feet away.